-A Program of the Family Guidance Center of Warren County
+A Program of the Center for Family Services

-Prevention Connections is a program of the Family Guidance Center of Warren County that provides substance use prevention services with the goal of reducing and preventing substance use among youth, adults and senior citizens living in Warren County.
+Prevention Connections is a program of the Center for Family Services that provides substance use prevention services with the goal of reducing and preventing substance use among youth, adults and senior citizens living in Warren County.
 Prevention Connections facilitates evidence-based substance use prevention programs derived from state and federal grants.